DendraScience/dendra-fuse-djafs/README.md

    would result in data loss.
-   Instead, a tradeoff will be made, and the inode / dirent model is followed: there is no global metadata file, instead, each gzip file contains its own metadata file.
+   Instead, a tradeoff will be made, and the inode / dirent model is followed: there is no global metadata file, instead, each gzip file contains its own lookup table file.
-   The metadata file will be JSON, and get compressed alongside the data, into a file named `metadata.json`.
+   The lookup table file will be JSON, and get compressed alongside the data, into a file named `inode.djfl` (since it roughly corresponds to some of the responsibilitied an inode would have).
-   The metadata recorded will contain a lookup from the timestamp filenames that should exist for a directory of data to the backing hashed files.
+   The lookup records will contain a list of pairings from the filenames that should exist for a directory of data to the backing hashed files.
-   The metadata records will be arranged as an array of objects, containing the filename, target, and modification date (as a unix timestamp) for the record.
+   The lookup records will be arranged as an array of objects, containing the filename, target, and modification date (as a unix timestamp) for the record.
    To parse the file properly, the array of data will be read in from